Australian Horse Racing

 Red Excitement, actually gave her 2kg and was run down after leading fast, in a handicap race he would receive more than 10kg.
 Pretty clear Winx would not be winning with that weight and in fact if it was a set weight race (all carrying say 57kg) probably would have been beaten as well.
 The top trainers place their horses to best advantage which is why they are the top trainers and why they have short priced runners, that often win.

-So from this example, clearly some horses have a huge advantage in set weight events, for Winx in this race over 10kg.
+So from this example, clearly some horses have a huge advantage in set weight events.
+Winx in this race had over 10kg.

 (May need to widen the screen or scroll for the complete table)

 |Fillies and Mares allowed 2.5kg from 1 August - 31 July|